insure logo

 • Sewer line backups

 There are, however, some rare policies that cover gradual damage.
-Also, if you can prove that gradual damage, such as water mold damage, wasn’t caused by neglect, you may be able to get money for the damage from your homeowners insurance company.
+Also, if you can prove that the gradual damage wasn’t caused by neglect and that you were unable to see it happening to stop it, you may be able to get money for the damage from your homeowners insurance company.

-2. Document everything, from the initial leak to any additional damage you find
+1. Document everything, from the initial damage to any additional damage you find

-3. Try to repair and control the leak
+2. Try to repair and control the damage

-4. Contact a contractor to evaluate the leak and determine the cost of the repairs
+3. Contact a contractor to evaluate the damage and determine the cost of the repairs

-You’ll want to carefully check your policy details before conducting repairs to determine what is covered.
+Additionally, you should also regularly maintain your home throughout the year to demonstrate that any damage is not due to neglect and keep all of your receipts.
+You’ll also want to carefully check your policy details before conducting repairs to determine what is covered.

 home-insurance